Acute respiratory distress syndrome

 Symptoms

 Symptoms usually develop within 24 to 48 hours of the injury or illness.
-Often, people with ARDS are so sick they cannot complain of symptoms.
+Often, people with ARDS are so sick they cannot report symptoms.
 Symptoms can include any of the following:

 - Shortness of breath